tomstafford/psy6422/101-finalproject.Rmd

   1. it doesn't matter if you don't do the things you said you wanted to do in the initial self-assessment
   2. you can use the data from another course, for example the course project (psy6009)
+  3. the data / data questions doesn't have to be something which expresses the relationship between two variables.
+Any visualisation which shows something non-trivial about the data is good.
+  4. You don't need to do any statistical tests or model fitting.
+You don't need to have a set amount of data to meet statistical significance, just enough to be interesting when visualised
+  5. You don't need more than a brief introduction to the data - no literature review please.